rnldyy188-dotcom/fpga-audio-synthesis-engine/README.md

 ## Overview

-This project demonstrates modular digital system design using Verilog, combining memory architecture, real-time scheduling, and hardware audio waveform generation on FPGA.
+This project was developed as a personal exploration of modular digital system design using Verilog, combining memory architecture, real-time scheduling, and hardware audio waveform generation on FPGA.

 ## Hardware Platform